A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Introduction

 \section{Introduction}

-Randomized clinical trials (RCTs) remain the gold standard for understanding the effect of a treatment or other intervention relative to placebo or standard of care \citep{dia2015, wu2017, bar2018}.
-To make the trial more efficient and ethical, confirmatory adaptive designs become more widely acceptable and popular to allow flexible interim modifications in the ongoing trials using unblinded data without compromising the type I error rate \citep{bau2016}.
-An appealing branch of adaptive designs is the so-called response adaptive randomization (RAR).
-It is an adaptive feature in which the chance of a newly enrolled subject being assigned to a treatment arm varies over the course of the trial based on accumulating outcome data for subjects previously enrolled \citep{fda2018}.
-Statistical, ethical, and pragmatic rationales are supporting the advantage of using RAR as more subjects are being assigned to the more promising treatment arms.
+Randomized clinical trials (RCTs) remain the gold standard for understanding the effect of a treatment or other intervention relative to placebo or standard of care. \citep{dia2015, wu2017, bar2018} To make the trial more efficient and ethical, confirmatory adaptive designs become more widely acceptable and popular to allow flexible interim modifications in the ongoing trials using unblinded data without compromising the type I error rate. \citep{fda2019, usc2016, bre2009} An appealing branch is the response adaptive randomization (RAR) design, where the chance of a newly enrolled subject being assigned to a treatment arm varies over the course of the trial based on accumulating outcome data for subjects previously enrolled. \citep{fda2019} Statistical, ethical, and pragmatic rationales support the advantage of using RAR as more subjects are being assigned to the more promising treatment arms.
+As a popular method of RAR, Doubly Adaptive Biased Coin Design (DBCD) accounts for both the current sample proportion and a desired allocation function. \citep{eis1994, hu2006, wil2020} Covariate-adjusted RAR designs are also receiving more attention recently. \citep{hu2015, zhu2018}

-The idea of adaptive randomization could be traced back to the {\it play-the-winner} rule \citep{zel1969}, and its generalization to handle delayed responses \citep{wei1979}.
-Doubly Adaptive Biased Coin Design (DBCD) was further proposed to account for both the current sample proportion and a desired allocation function \citep{eis1994, eis1995, hu2003, hu2004, tym2007}.
-Strong consistency and asymptotic normality are established for the sample proportion to each treatment arm \citep{hu2006}.
-Since DBCD leans toward a fixed target allocation when the sample size is large enough; then the type I error rate of using conventional statistical test in pairwise comparison is asymptotically controlled at a desired level $\alpha$.

-Certain treatment responses need to be assumed for DBCD to achieve a desired final sample size for placebo and the selected treatment group, which is usually required in industry-sponsored clinical studies due to efficiency considerations and regulatory requirement.
-However, the final sample size maybe different from the target if the observed data deviate.
-This is more challenging when there is no available prior knowledge on the efficacy profile of treatment regimes, as with the case study we considered at Section \ref{s:real}.

-To facilitate the application of response adaptive randomization in clinical trials, \cite{wang2007} proposed a framework with pre-defined randomization ratios for the control and high-performing groups to address the dose selection issue in a seamless Phase II/III trial.
-Motivated by their work, we propose a Response Adaptive Block Randomization (RABR) design, where subjects are adaptively randomized to different treatment groups based on the order of their standardized effect sizes and a pre-specified block randomization vector.
-As can be seen later on from the simulation studies at Section \ref{s:sim}, our RABR is more robust than DBCD in achieving a desired final sample size per group under varying underlying responses.
-The built-in block randomization feature of RABR not only protects potential unstable randomization in small-size-trials, but also facilitates the implementation of our design in practice, in the sense that IRT (Interactive Response Technology) schedules could be specified in advance.